zulip/zulip/docs/prod-maintain-secure-upgrade.md

 (where release tarball are unpacked), build the compiled static assets from source, and switches to the new version.

-### Upgrading from Zulip 1.6 and older
+### Upgrading using Git from Zulip 1.6 and older

-If you're currently using Zulip older than 1.7, you will need to add `zulip::static_asset_compiler` to your `/etc/zulip/zulip.conf` file's `puppet_classes` entry, like this:
+If you're are upgrading from a Git repository, and you currently have Zulip 1.6 or older installed, you will need to install the dependencies for building Zulip's static assets.
+To do this, add `zulip::static_asset_compiler` to your `/etc/zulip/zulip.conf` file's `puppet_classes` entry, like this:

 ```
 puppet_classes = zulip::voyager, zulip::static_asset_compiler
 ```

+and run `scripts/zulip-puppet-apply`.
+After approving the changes, you'll be able to use `upgrade-zulip-from-git`.

-Then, run `scripts/zulip-puppet-apply` to install the dependencies for building Zulip's static assets.
-Once you've upgraded to Zulip 1.7 or above, you can safely remove `zulip::static_asset_compiler` from `puppet_classes` to clean it up; in Zulip 1.7 and above, it is a dependency of `zulip::voyager`.
+After you've upgraded to Zulip 1.7 or above, you can safely remove `zulip::static_asset_compiler` from `puppet_classes`; in Zulip 1.7 and above, it is a dependency of `zulip::voyager` and thus these dependencies are installed by default.

 ## Backups